matt-h/rdio-enhancer/README.md

 		* Sort by Artist, Album, or Track Name
 	* Remove duplicates from Playlists
 	* Move song to top of the playlist
+	* Play Next
+		* Same as Play Later but puts the playlist in the next spot in the queue instead of the last.
 * Save current queue or station as a playlist
 	* Still experimental - Works most of the time.
 Reload the page if having issues.
 Please report any issues you find and I will try and fix them.